MicrosoftDocs/ef-core-for-beginners/notes/2-existing-databases/script.md

 Now that the Scaffold is run, we have a complete working entity model.

 Looking at the product entity, it should look pretty similar to the one we created in the last video.
-One difference you'll note, however, is there are no data annotations describing the behavior of these properties, like the one we used previously for Price.
+One difference you'll note, however, is there are no data annotations describing the behavior of these properties, like the one we used previously for `Price`.

 That's because these behaviors are contained in the OnModelCreating method of the database context.
 This is another way EF Core lets you control the relationship between your entities and the database.